FOR608: Enterprise-Class Incident Response & Threat Hunting™

 • AWS incident domains

-• Critical log sources such as CloudTrail and CloudWatch
+• Critical log sources such as CloudTrail, CloudWatch, and S3 access logs

 • Threat detection and response services such as GuardDuty and Detective